Why Every Finance Leader Should Evaluate Their Financial Maturity Now

-We think the latter is a smarter approach for these times.
-The key to regaining control is increasing your financial maturity — having a full set of capabilities to help you make decisions accurately and quickly to optimize working capital, invest in growth, or control costs when it’s most urgent.
-Every company can advance its financial maturity using a holistic Business Spend Management (BSM) approach.
+The key to regaining this control is increasing your financial maturity — having a full set of capabilities to help you make decisions accurately and quickly to optimize working capital, invest in growth, or control costs when it’s most urgent.
+Every company can withstand the changing economic environment and prepare for success by advancing its financial maturity using a holistic Business Spend Management (BSM) approach that equips finance leaders with full visibility and control.

 Why BSM for finance?

+BSM goes beyond traditional core transactions and captures everything that comes before, during, and after the direct action of spending money, from sourcing events, to negotiating contract terms, creating purchase orders, processing invoices, and a host of other spend, cash, or supplier related activities.
 BSM succeeds where point solutions and manual processes struggle.
 Incorporating advanced technology like cloud and AI, a BSM approach prioritizes data and quantitative insights to deliver greater visibility into and control over cash, liquidity, working capital, and risk.
-It also improves financial performance by harmonizing a wide range of spend and liquidity-related processes.
-BSM empowers everyone in Finance, AP, Procurement, and Treasury to collaborate and work smarter together to optimize financial health.
+It also improves financial performance by harmonizing a wide range of spend- and liquidity-related processes.
+BSM empowers everyone in finance, AP, procurement, and treasury to collaborate and work smarter together to optimize financial health and make decisions based on data, not assumptions.

-We developed a 4-stage financial maturity model to visualize the journey of financial maturity via BSM transformation.
-The model outlines a typical progression of development, beginning with a “reactive” stage in which financial management practices are in place but demonstrate enormous gaps.
-At the other end, “optimized” companies anticipate adversity and identify key opportunities early.
+Our four-stage financial maturity model outlines a typical BSM transformation, beginning with a “viable” stage in which basic financial management practices are in place but the manual processes aren’t scaling with the organization’s growth.
+At the other end, “luminary” companies anticipate adversity, identify key opportunities early, and respond quickly in a way that drives performance.

 Finance leaders can use the model to: